 • When applying the fertilizer, make header strips around the edge of the lawn.
 These header strips provide convenient starting and stopping points for each pass.

 • Always push the lawn spreader, never pull it, and walk at a moderate pace.
 Your speed affects the rate that the fertilizer is laid.

 • If your lawn is irregularly shaped, make header strips around the entire perimeter.
 Then, work your way inward.
 Go up and down the lawn with parallel strips.

 • Keep the hopper chute open as you make your passes.
 Close the hopper chute when you come to the end of a strip, stop, or make turns.
 This will prevent you from creating saturated spots and wasting fertilizer.

-• Also, be careful when maneuvering the lawn spreader on slopes to avoid tipping it over.
+• Be careful when maneuvering the lawn spreader on slopes to avoid tipping it over.

 • After you’ve covered the lawn, check for any fertilizer that may have scattered onto your driveway, sidewalk or walkway.
 Use a broom and dust pan to clean these areas.
-Fertilizer contains minerals that can stain concrete.
+Fertilizers contain minerals that can stain concrete.
 You can sprinkle any leftover fertilizer back on the lawn after you have scooped it up.

-• Next, rinse off the lawn spreader with a garden hose on the lawn.
+• Rinse off the lawn spreader with a garden hose over the lawn.
 This allows you to make use of fertilizer that’s stuck in and around the spreader.
 Clean the hopper plate and wheels thoroughly.
-Then allow the lawn spreader to dry.
+Allow the lawn spreader to dry before storing.

-• Lastly, water the lawn thoroughly.
+• Water the lawn thoroughly.
 This will mix the nutrients from the fertilizer into the soil.